Ketones (also called ketone bodies) are substances produced by

 A diet that is low in sugars and starches

-Ketone testing can be done anytime using a urine test strip.
+Ketone testing can be done anytime using a urine test strip or a blood sugar meter that tests for ketones.
 If ketone

 levels are very high or if the person is dehydrated, ketones may begin to build